 A shifty, powerful running back whose touchdowns were instrumental in the New York Jets' historic Super Bowl III upset.

-Emerson Boozer's name is forever etched in the foundation of the New York Jets.
-Drafted in 1966, the compact, hard-running back from Maryland State College became an instant force in the American Football League, known for his low center of gravity and nose for the end zone.
-His breakout 1967 season, where he led the AFL in touchdowns, was tragically cut short by a severe knee injury.
-His courageous return the following year was a key emotional component of the Jets' 1968 campaign.
-While not at his pre-injury peak, Boozer's 10 rushing touchdowns in the regular season and his critical short-yardage role were vital in the team's march to a world championship, where they delivered Joe Namath's guaranteed victory over the Baltimore Colts.
-He spent his entire ten-year career with the Jets, becoming a symbol of resilience and a beloved pillar of the franchise's greatest era.
+Emerson Boozer scored 10 rushing touchdowns for the New York Jets in 1968, helping the team win Super Bowl III.
+Drafted in 1966 from Maryland State College, the compact, hard-running back became an instant force in the American Football League, using his low center of gravity to find the end zone.
+His breakout 1967 season, where he led the AFL in touchdowns, ended with a severe knee injury.
+He returned courageously in 1968, providing emotional fuel for the Jets' championship run.
+Though not at his pre-injury peak, Boozer's short-yardage work was critical in the march to a world championship, where Joe Namath guaranteed victory over the Baltimore Colts.
+Boozer spent his entire ten-year career with the Jets, a symbol of resilience and a beloved figure from the franchise's greatest era.

 1928–1945